 On top of house variants and ranks you have different types of turrets:

-- Apoc, auto-cannon with mediocre particle (slash) damage, good range and slow projectile flight speed
+- Apoc, projectile based auto-cannon with plasma (puncture) damage, good range and slow projectile flight speed

-- Carcinnox, auto-cannon with mediocre chem (toxin) damage, good range and high projectile flight speed
+- Carcinnox, projectile bases auto-cannon with chem (toxin) and plasma (puncture) damage, good range and high projectile flight speed

 - Cryophon, powerful wide angle but low range single shot with (cold) damage, very slow projectile flight speed

 - Photor, medium damage continuous dual laser beam with incendiary (heat) damage and low range